Assistant Deputy Fire Chief

-- Supports the Fire Chief and/or Deputy Fire Chief on human resources and labour relations matters including: grievance administration, applying corrective behaviours up to and including termination, unionmanagement meetings, investigations, collective bargaining, performance management, and wellness and attendance management.
+- Supports the Fire Chief and/or Deputy Fire Chief on human resources and labour relations matters including: grievance administration, applying corrective behaviors up to and including termination, union-management meetings, investigations, collective bargaining, performance management, and wellness and attendance management.

 - Supports emergency response and incident management through Incident Command System (ICS) role at the site level, or through Department Operations Centre (DOC) or Emergency Operations Centre (EOC) as required.